Internet2/incert/Windows/README.md

 - CertificateThumbprint: thumbprint to code-signing cert installed in certificate store that will be used to sign various engine components.
 Note that this is not required, but the engine is designed not to continue if it detects that it is not signed with a valid code-signing certificate.
 - NetFx45DownloadUrl: url to use to download .NET framework installer when building the final bootstrap package.

+Note that you may need to close and re-open the project in Visual Studio for these changes to effect.
+This is because Visual Studio will cache the values in the Incert.targets file when it is first loaded.